xiasong0501/CEM/README.md

 #### Dataset:

-For convience utilization, we put the dataset utilized in our experiment in this [link](https://drive.google.com/drive/folders/18TB_UHVkmHP65IaOMH3gb7VUMI7mMhHs?usp=sharing).
+For convenience, we put the dataset utilized in our experiment in this [link](https://drive.google.com/drive/folders/18TB_UHVkmHP65IaOMH3gb7VUMI7mMhHs?usp=sharing).
 Please put the four folders in the root folder.

 ```
 1. CIFAR10